 - Gym, showers, and bike storage encourage commuting by bike.

-In 2022, we are looking into a number of initiatives, including:
+We are currently looking into a number of initiatives, including:

 - Implementing a digital workflow structure to reduce staff use of paper.

 - Installing submeters throughout the building to gain a more accurate understanding of per floor energy usage.

 - Increasing focus on reusing products, while ensuring that necessary product procurement is environmentally and socially sustainable by reducing usage of single-use products and sourcing from sustainable and ethical providers/producers.